anishkgt/Quiz-Engine/README.md

 The interface is simple,
   1. Open the HTML file
   2. Add/change questions for the test/practice
+  3. Add/change Domains
-  3. Choose number of Questions
+  4. Choose number of Questions
-  4. Chooe time limit (Test mode only).
+  5. Chooe time limit (Test mode only).
 Practice in indefinite.
-  5. Choose domains.
+  6. Choose domains.
-  6. Start Quiz
+  7. Start Quiz

 Enjoy !